HeyZeet/Flood/README.md

 - Water works for host and joined clients.
 - Players can swim in the flood water on host and client.
 - Players must be roughly halfway submerged before water damage begins.
+- Water uses an invisible gameplay volume for swim/damage plus a separate flat visual surface.
+- Visual water uses a custom material/shader with subtle animated dirty-water movement.
+- A screen-space underwater distortion effect runs from the local player camera.
+- Water entry and bobbing sounds can be assigned through `FloodBuoyancy`.
 - `FloodBuoyancy` applies custom floating behavior to build pieces.
 - Material presets affect lift, drag, stability, and mass behavior.
 - Welded rafts use group buoyancy so connected pieces float as one craft instead of each prop fighting independently.
-- Raft stability is tuned to reduce spinning/flipping and vertical separation between welded pieces.
+- Raft stability is actively being tuned to reduce spinning, flipping, and vertical separation between welded pieces.
+- Recent buoyancy work is inspired by K3rhos/WaterTool-style ideas: sampled water height, spring/damping lift, water flow, and multi-point hull sampling.

+Current known tuning issue:

+- Some welded barrel/crate raft layouts can still flip upside down or behave awkwardly under load.
+They float, but raft leveling is still experimental.

 ### Combat And Damage